omeatai/Personal2/src-sql/01_sql_essential_training.md

 /*
 CREATED BY: IFEANYI OMEATA
 CREATE DATE: 05/21/2024
-DESCRIPTION: This query displays all customers first names, last names and email addresses */
+DESCRIPTION: How many invoices exist between $1.98 and $5?
+*/

 SELECT